babazulu35/apsiyon-test/README.md

 You can find the all state information on the console

- Or for state charts u can the Chrome NGRx Devtools Extension
+ Or for state charts u can use the Chrome NGRx Devtools Extension

  https://github.com/zalmoxisus/redux-devtools-extension